blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 	- https://www.al-islam.org/muta-temporary-marriage-islamic-law-sachiko-murata/four-pillars-muta

 - Quran 4:117 (Surah An-Nisa)
-	- Hatred of female gods explicitly as idols
+	- Hatred of female gods explicitly as idols (MY BAD)

 - Instead of improving from history, these idiots follow it.